esamattis/Projectwatch/README.markdown

 Commands that exits with non zero exitstatus are considered failing.

 Some times tool creator has not thought through scripting use cases and we cannot detect whether the command succeeded.
-Use can provide your custom error checker regexp in projectwatch.cfg
+You can provide your custom error checker regexp in projectwatch.cfg

 Example: